Department website: http://nursing.hsc.wvu.edu

 PR: NSG 774 and PR or CONC: NSG 775 and NSG 776.
 This course focuses on the knowledge, skills, and attitudes required to perform advanced clinical differential diagnoses and management of adults and geriatrics with mental health disorders utilizing the diagnostic criteria of the DSM-5.
 Students will learn to apply the principles of psychopharmacology and psychotherapies to the care of adults of all ages.

 NSG 779.
-PMHNP Management of Child/Adolescent.
+PMHNP Diagnosis and Management of Child/Adolescent.
 3 Hours.

 PR: NSG 777.
 This course focuses on the knowledge, skills, and attitudes required to perform advanced clinical differential diagnoses and management of children and adolescents with mental health disorders evolving from the diagnostic criteria of the DSM-5.
 Students will also learn to apply principles of psychopharmacology and psychotherapies to the care of children and adolescents.